Applications & Appeals: Workers' Compensation Attorneys

 What if I caused my own injury?

-Under Florida statutes, workers’ compensation is payable regardless of fault or cause of injury.
+Workers’ compensation is payable regardless of fault or cause of injury under the statues of several states.
 The exception to this rule is if an employee’s injury was caused by any form of intoxication on the job or with willful intent to harm oneself.

 What should I do if my employer won’t report my injury?